 "Because of this scholarship, I’ve had the opportunity to pursue my dream to study abroad in Australia.”

-Ranking in the top 2% of universities worldwide in the Times Higher Education (THE) World University Rankings 2018, VU has a strong track-record of excellence in computer science, currently ranking 9th in Australia.
+Ranking in the worldwide in the Times Higher Education (THE) World University Rankings 2018, VU has a strong track-record of excellence in computer science, currently ranking 9th in Australia.
 Our engineering and technology discipline ranks in Australia’s top 14 by the THE World University Rankings by Subject 2018.